Facebook Ads Insights Tool

 Introduction

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Manufacturing in all countries compared to the global benchmark.
+This analysis explores ad performance trends for Manufacturing across all countries compared to the global benchmark.
+Because the selected geography aggregates all countries and the available series reflects the global median, the gap to the benchmark is effectively neutral in this view; industry-specific divergence is not visible in the provided time series.

 Closing